roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  "How's she feel, man?"
 Trisha heard Kenny say, his breathing harsh as he grinded into Britney.

  "Oh fuck..."
 Eric's reply came back just as breathless, panting from the effort of driving his cock into Trisha's little body.
 "Her snatch is so tight, man...she's like a fucking glove!
 How's your bitch?"
-Report_Story #5